-Image clustering application is to group millions of images to millions of clusters each of which contains as set images with similar visual features.
-Before doing image clustering, we notice that the original data of each image is high-dimensional and the total data set is huge, so the dimensionality reduction is done first and each image is represented in a much lower space with a set of important visual components which are called “feature vectors”.
-Analogous to how “key words” are used in a document retrieval system, these “features vectors” become the “key words” of an image.
-In this application, we select 5 patches from each image and represent each patch by a HOG (Histograms of Oriented Gradients) feature vector of 512 dimensions.
+The image clustering application groups millions of images to millions of clusters each of which contains images with similar visual features.
+Before doing image clustering, we notice that the original data of each image is high-dimensional and the total data set is huge, so the dimensionality reduction is done first and each image is represented in a much lower space (although still with dimensions of 512-2048 today) with a set of important visual components which are called “feature vectors”.
+Analogously to the use of “key words” in a document retrieval system, these “feature vectors” become the “key words” of an image.
+In our sample application, we select 5 patches from each image and represent each patch by a HOG (Histograms of Oriented Gradients) feature vector of 512 dimensions.
 The basic idea of HOG features is to characterize the local object appearance and shape by the distribution of local intensity gradients or edge directions [8] (See Figure 1).
 In the application input data, each HOG feature vector is presented as a line of text starting with picture ID, row ID and column ID, then being followed by 512 numbers f1, f2 …and fdim.

 We apply K-means Clustering [9] to cluster the similar HOG feature vectors and use Twister MapReduce framework to paralyze the computation.
-We depict K-means Clustering algorithm as a chain of MapReduce jobs with each iteration per MapReduce job.
-We treat input data, a large number of feature vectors as high dimensional data points each of which contains 512 dimensions and use Euclidean distance calculation to compare the distances between data points.
+We depict K-means Clustering algorithm as a chain of MapReduce jobs with each iteration forming a MapReduce job.
+The input data consists of a large number of feature vectors each of which contains 512 components and use Euclidean distance calculation to compare the distances between feature vectors.
 We notice that the vectors are static over iterations.
 So we partition the vectors and cache each partition in memory and assign it to a Map task during the job configuration.
-Later in each iteration execution, the job driver firstly broadcasts cluster centers to all Map tasks and then each Map task assign points to their nearest cluster centers based on Euclidean distance calculation and for each cluster, for each cluster center, Map tasks collect the sum of coordination values of data points in the cluster and count the total number of these data points.
-The Reduce task (To simplify the algorithm introduction, we use only one Reduce task here) processes the output collected from each Map task and calculate new cluster centers of the iteration by adding all partial sums of coordination values together and letting it be divided by the total count of the data points in the cluster.
+Later in each iteration execution, the job driver broadcasts cluster centers to all Map tasks and then each Map task assign points to their nearest cluster centers based on Euclidean distance calculation cluster center.
+Map tasks calculates the sum of vectors of data points associated to each cluster and counts the total number of such data points.
+The Reduce task (to simplify the algorithm introduction, we use only one Reduce task here) processes the output collected from each Map task and calculate new cluster centers of the iteration by adding all partial sums of partial cluster center values together and divides it by the total count of the data points in the cluster.
 By combining these new centroids from Reduce tasks, the job driver gets all updated centroids and the control flow enters the next iteration (See Table 1).

 A major challenge of this application is the amount of the image data can be very large.
-Currently we have near 1 TB data and it can grow as long as new images are put into the data set.
-For such a large input data, though we can increase the number of machines to lower down the data size per node, the total data size required for broadcasting and shuffling still grows.
+Currently we have near 1 TB data and we expect problems to grow in size by one to two orders of magnitude.
+For such a large input data, we can increase the number of machines to reduce the data size per node, but the total data size required for broadcasting and shuffling still grows as the number of centers (which determine the communication step size) grow.